-The OEB issued decisions affecting 2016 rates for Price Cap IR and Annual Index IR applicants consistent with this policy.
-In this second year of transition, the distributor must follow the approach set out in sheet 16 of the rate generator model.
+The OEB issued decisions affecting 2016 and 2017 rates for Price Cap IR and Annual Index IR applicants consistent with this policy.
+In this third year of transition, the distributor must follow the approach set out in Tab 16.
+Rev2Cost\GDPIPI of the rate generator model.

 Distributors are expected to propose a fully fixed rate design for new charges applicable to the residential class provided that those charges are specifically related to the distribution of electricity.
 Pass-through costs (e.g. transmission rates, LV charges, and Group 1 DVAs) and LRAMVA amounts are to continue to be recovered as variable charges because they predominantly relate to energy charges.
-Distribution-specific charges (or rate riders) already on a distributor's tariff should remain unchanged until they expire.
+Previously approved Distribution-specific charges or rate riders on a distributor's tariff should remain unchanged until they expire.